 Remodeling and home improvement projects are investments.
 Who you hire makes all the difference in how well the job turns out and what your experience throughout construction will be like.
 It can be stressful looking for someone who is reliable and communicates well.
 Don’t give up and settle for the first pop-up ad that comes your way.
-These tips to hiring a contractor can help you find the right person for the job.
+These tips for hiring a contractor can help you find the right person for the job.

 Take a deep breath, start with tip number one and, before you know it, you’ll be negotiating bids with confidence.